Estimated reading time: 8 minutes

 For something which was born only one hundred and thirty years ago (approximately), cinema has all too rapidly become a staple of human culture no matter where you travel to.
 The realm of movies has evolved unspeakably since its inception, and today we’ve long forgotten the mystifying beauty and allure of the cinematic underground, depicted rather vividly in Flicker by Theodore Roszak.

 In modern times, movies are more easily accessible than ever before, most of them being available in the comfort of our very own homes.
-If we’re looking for something a little rarer, there are plenty of channels (both legal and less-than-legal) through which we can find it; the idea of hunting for unusual and singular movies is very much a thing of the past.
+If we’re looking for something a little rarer, there are plenty of channels (both legal and less-than-legal) through which we can find it; the idea of hunting for unusual, frail and singular movies is very much a thing of the past.

 As he learns more and more about the director, Jonathan begins to develop an unhealthy obsession with the man’s history and fate, diving into an investigation which leads him from the darkest and most decrepit corners of Hollywood to ancient heretical religions.
 No price seems too small to pay to resolve the mystery behind Castle’s disappearance.